 Regarding golf tournament operations, the Group bears responsibility for providing tournament operation services to the tournament sponsors for the contracted period.
-Because these performance obligations are fulfilled when the services are provided. the Group recognizes revenue at that time.
+Because these performance obligations are fulfilled when the services are provided, the Group recognizes revenue at that time.

 Regarding golf and tennis schools, the Group bears responsibility for providing lesson-related services to the members for the contracted period.
 Because these performance obligations are fulfilled when the services are provided, the Group recognizes revenue at that time.
 Regarding fitness clubs, the Group bears responsibility for providing services related to the use of its facilities to its members for the contracted period.
 Because these performance obligations are fulfilled when the services are provided, the Group recognizes revenue at that time.
+The Group sold all shares in the company that was carrying out the fitness club operations to a new shareholder in the beginning of December 2024.